 Bryndza (pronounced as brinsa) is a soft variety of sheep’s milk cheese that our Slovak ancestors developed at the end of the 18th century.
-Although the cheese had existed under different names and in slightly varying forms since the 14th century, the first bryndza-making factory in Slovakia, which was set up in 1787, is seen by many as the beginning of traditional Slovak bryndza production.
-I have put the family story of the first bryndza producers in the proposed book, as well as a few legends linked to this part of our history.
+Although the cheese had existed under different names and in varied forms from the 14th century, the first bryndza-making factory in Slovakia, which was set up in 1787, is seen by many as the beginning of traditional Slovak bryndza production.

 As far as I know, Slovak bryndza is very difficult to get outside Slovakia.
-When craving their national dish of Halušky s bryndzou (Potato Dumplings with Bryndza Cheese), some Slovaks living abroad resort to other similar cheeses like Greek Feta, Italian Ricotta or French Roquefort.
-They do not taste the same though, which is quite understandable, as Slovak sheep and pastures are different, not to mention the unique formula and method we use to make Slovenská bryndza (Slovak Bryndza).
-Yes, it’s a trademark protected within the EU, so if you’re curious and looking for authenticity, why not come to taste the real thing in Slovakia?
+When craving their national dish of Halušky s bryndzou (Halushki with Bryndza Cheese), some Slovaks living abroad resort to other similar cheeses like Greek Feta, Italian Ricotta or French Roquefort.
+They do not taste the same, but are similar in texture to Slovenská bryndza (Slovak Bryndza), a trademark protected within the EU since 2008.

-To tempt you even more, I’m bringing a quick-and-easy recipe with bryndza cheese, just one of dozens developed by my people over the centuries.
+The recipe below is just one of dozens developed by my people over the centuries.
 Bryndza Cheese Sticks have been adapted from a tiny little recipe book I got from Slovak shepherds at one of our salashes.

 Bryndza Cheese Sticks

-Put the butter in a large mixing bowl and let it soften at room temperature for about 30 minutes.
-I could omit this step, as the pork lard I used is easily workable straight from the fridge, plus it’s a very Slovak non-dairy fat that we prefer in this kind of bakery.
+- Put the butter in a large mixing bowl and let it soften at room temperature for about 30 minutes.
+I could omit this step, as the pork lard I used is easily workable straight from the fridge.

-Rub the flour in the butter with your fingers.
+- Rub the flour in the butter with your fingers.
 Throw in the egg and the chopped dill.
-Add the baking powder and the bryndza cheese or a soft cheese of your own choice.
+Add the baking powder and the bryndza cheese or a soft cheese of your choice.
 Knead all the ingredients well until you achieve a smooth, medium-thick dough.
-Cover and leave to rest in a cold place for 2 hours.
+Cover and leave to rest in a cold place for an hour.